 Wheat ranks third among U.S. field crops in planted acreage, production, and gross farm receipts, behind corn and soybeans.
-In 2018/19, U.S. farmers are estimated to have produced a total of 1.884 billion bushels of winter, spring, and durum wheat on 47.8 million acres of cropland, up slightly from last year’s record-low planted area.
+In 2023/24, U.S. farmers are estimated to have produced a total of 1.81 billion bushels of winter, spring, and durum wheat from a harvested area of 37.3 million acres, which is up slightly from last year’s record low.
 Recent lows in wheat plantings are indicative of a long-term downward trend in wheat planted area and production.
-Since peaking in 1981, U.S. wheat planted area has dropped off by more than 30 million acres, and production has fallen by approximately 900 million bushes.
+Since peaking in 1981, U.S. wheat planted area has declined by nearly 39 million acres and production has decreased by nearly 1 billion bushels.

-As foreign competition in international wheat markets has grown, farmers’ returns to planting wheat in the United States have declined relative to other crops and encouraged some farmers to reduce wheat plantings.
-Changes in farm legislation in the mid-1990s, which allowed farmers more flexible crop choices, also reduced wheat acreage.
+As competition in global wheat markets has grown, farmers’ returns for planting wheat in the United States have declined relative to other crops, which has additionally encouraged some farmers to reduce wheat plantings.
+Changes in farm legislation in the mid-1990s that allowed farmers more flexibility when choosing crops to plant also reduced wheat acreage.

 Wheat is the principal food grain produced in the United States.
-The three primary varieties of the grain that are sown domestically are winter wheat, spring wheat, and durum.
+The three primary varieties of the grain domestically sown are winter wheat, spring wheat, and durum wheat.

 Winter wheat varieties are sown in the fall and usually become established before going into dormancy when cold weather arrives.
 In the spring, plants resume growth and grow rapidly until the summertime harvest.
-Winter wheat production represents 70-80 percent of total U.S. production, or 1,100 million to more than 1,800 million bushels.
+Winter wheat production represents nearly 70 percent of total U.S. production, on average.

-In the Northern Plains, where winters are harsh, winter wheat plantings are limited, and spring or durum varieties are favored.
-Spring and durum wheat are typically planted as soon as soil conditions permit in mid-March through April and harvested in the late summer or fall of the same year.
-Spring wheat typically constitutes about one-quarter of total U.S. wheat production, or 400 million to over 600 million bushels.
-Durum wheat is the smallest of the three major categories of wheat and typically accounts for about 75 million bushels, or 3-5 percent of total U.S. wheat production.
+Winters are harsh in the Northern Great Plains–Minnesota, Montana, North Dakota, and South Dakota– so winter wheat plantings are limited, and spring or durum varieties are favored.
+Spring and durum wheat are typically planted as soon as soil conditions permit in mid-March through May and are harvested in the late summer or fall of the same year.
+Spring wheat typically constitutes about 25–30 percent of total U.S. wheat production, or 340 million to more than 600 million bushels.
+Durum wheat is the smallest of the 3 major wheat categories and typically accounts for less than 75 million bushels, or 2–5 percent of total U.S. wheat production.

-The three categories of wheat can be disaggregated further into five major classes: hard red winter, hard red spring, soft red winter, white, and durum.
-Each class has a somewhat different end use, and production tends to be region-specific.
+The three categories of wheat can be disaggregated into five major classes: Hard Red Winter, Hard Red Spring, Soft Red Winter, white, and durum.
+Each class has a somewhat different end use and production tends to be region-specific.

-- Hard red spring (HRS) wheat accounts for about 20 percent of production and is grown primarily in the Northern Plains (North Dakota, Montana, Minnesota, and South Dakota).
-HRS wheat is valued for its high protein levels, which make it suitable for specialty breads and blending with lower protein wheat.
+- Hard Red Spring (HRS) wheat accounts for about 25 percent of production and is grown primarily in the Northern Plains (North Dakota, Montana, Minnesota, and South Dakota).
+HRS wheat is valued for its high protein levels, which makes it suitable for specialty breads and blending with lower protein wheat.

-- Soft red winter (SRW) wheat accounts for 15–20 percent of total production and is grown primarily in States along the Mississippi River and in eastern States.
+- Soft Red Winter (SRW) wheat typically accounts for about 15–20 percent of total production and is grown primarily in States along the Mississippi River and in eastern States.
 Flour produced from milling-grade SRW is used for cakes, cookies, and crackers.

-- White wheat (both winter and spring) accounts for 10-15 percent of total production and is grown in Washington, Oregon, Idaho, Michigan, and New York.
-Its flour is used for noodle products, crackers, cereals, and white crusted breads.
+- White wheat (both winter and spring) accounts for 12–17 percent of total production and is grown in Washington, Oregon, Idaho, Michigan, and New York.
+Its flour is used for noodle products, crackers, cereals, and crusted white breads.

-- Durum wheat accounts for 3-5 percent of total production and is grown primarily in North Dakota and Montana.
-Durum wheat is used in the production of pasta.
+- Durum wheat accounts for 2–5 percent of total production and is grown primarily in North Dakota and Montana.
+Durum wheat is used in pasta production.

-Wheat milling byproducts—such as bran (outer seed coat of a wheat kernel), shorts (more inward layers of the seed coat that contain some starchy or floury components), and middlings (an intermediate fraction that consists of a combination of bran and shorts)—are used in the production of animal feeds.
+Wheat milling byproducts—such as bran (the outer seed coat of a wheat kernel), shorts (more inward layers of the seed coat that contain some starchy or floury components), and middlings (an intermediate product of a combination of bran and shorts)—are used to produce animal feeds.

 U.S. consumer demand for food products made from wheat flour is relatively stable and largely unaffected by changes in wheat prices or disposable income.
 However, demand is closely tied to population and changing consumer tastes and preferences.

-The strength of the domestic market for wheat developed out of a historic turnaround in U.S. per capita wheat consumption that occurred in the 1970s.
+The strength of the domestic market for wheat developed from a historic turnaround in U.S. per capita wheat consumption in the 1970s.
 For nearly 100 years, per capita wheat consumption declined in the United States as diets diversified to include substitute carbohydrates such as potatoes and rice.
-Wheat consumption dropped from over 225 pounds per person in 1879 to 180 pounds in 1925 before bottoming out at 110 pounds in 1972.
+Wheat consumption dropped from more than 225 pounds per person in 1879 to 180 pounds in 1925 before bottoming out at 110 pounds in 1972.
 After reaching this low point, per capita consumption began to steadily rise, and by 1997, consumption had rebounded to 147 pounds per capita.
 The rise in consumption benefited the U.S. wheat processing industry, and the industry expanded and modernized.

-The decades-long growth in per capita consumption came to an end in 1997 as changing consumer preferences, led by the adoption of low-carbohydrate diets, reduced per capita wheat consumption once again.
-Consumer interest in these diets spiked in the early 2000s, resulting in a sharp decline in bread consumption and, ultimately, per capita flour consumption.
+The decades-long growth in per capita consumption ended 1997 as changing consumer preferences, led by the adoption of low-carbohydrate diets, reduced per capita wheat consumption once again.
+Consumer interest in these diets spiked in the early 2000s, resulting in a sharp decline in bread consumption and—ultimately—in per capita flour consumption.
 By 2005, per capita flour consumption had fallen to 134.4 pounds.
-As interest in low-carbohydrate diets abated, per capita use grew very modestly for the next 3 years.
-However, starting in 2008, rising consumer interest in gluten-free foods and renewed promotion of low-carbohydrate diets again served to put downward pressure on the per capita wheat food use figure.
-ERS estimates per capita wheat flour use at 131.8 pounds in 2017.
+As interest in low-carbohydrate diets abated, per capita use grew modestly for the next 3 years.
+Starting in 2008, rising consumer interest in gluten-free foods and renewed promotion of low-carbohydrate diets again served to put downward pressure on the per capita wheat food-use figure.
+USDA’s Economic Research Service (ERS) estimates per capita wheat flour use at 132.7 pounds in 2022.

-Although the United States produces only about 7 percent of the world’s wheat, it is a major wheat exporter.
-While it recently ceded the dominant role in world wheat exports to Russia and the European Union, the United States routinely ranks among the top three global wheat exporters.
-Rising global populations and incomes, especially in developing countries, have encouraged the expansion of world wheat consumption and, concurrently, global wheat trade.
-Despite expanding global wheat trade, the U.S share of global wheat exports is currently moving lower, trending at around 16 percent for the 2018/19 international wheat marketing year (the international trade year for wheat is July–June).
+Although the United States typically produces only about 6-7 percent of the world’s wheat, it is a major wheat exporter.
+While it recently ceded the dominant role in world wheat exports to Russia and the European Union, the United States routinely ranks among the top five global wheat exporters.
+Rising global populations and incomes, especially in low- and middle-income countries, encouraged the expansion of world wheat consumption and—concurrently—global wheat trade.
+Despite expanding global wheat trade, the U.S share of global wheat exports is trending lower, forecast at around 9 percent for the 2023/24 wheat international trade year (July–June).

-U.S. imports of wheat grain, mostly from Canada, are small but have grown from less than 0.1 million metric tons in the 1970s to an average of 2.7 million metric tons over the last 10 years.
-Imports of wheat products consist mainly of pasta and noodles from Canada, the European Union, and Asia.
-Historical data for U.S. wheat imports and exports are available from USDA's Foreign Agricultural Service (FAS) at Global Agricultural Trade System (GATS).
+U.S. imports of wheat grain, mostly from Canada, are small but have grown from less than 0.1 million metric tons in the 1970s to an average of 2.4 million metric tons over the last 10 complete marketing years (2013/14–2022/23).
+Imports of wheat flour and products have averaged around 1 million metric tons annually over the same 10 years.
+Flour and product import volumes are expressed in wheat grain equivalent, which is the quantity of wheat needed to produce a certain amount of flour and products.
+Wheat-product imports consist mainly of pasta and noodles from Canada, the European Union, and Asia.
+Historical data for U.S. wheat imports and exports are available in the USDA, ERS Wheat Data product as well as in the USDA, Foreign Agricultural Service at Global Agricultural Trade System (GATS).

-Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the three major wheat exporters Russia, Ukraine, and Kazakhstan) have accounted for an average of about 90 percent of world wheat exports.
+Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the 3 major wheat exporters Russia, Ukraine, and Kazakhstan) accounted for nearly 90 percent of world wheat exports.
 Prior to 2000, these exporters combined to represent 95 percent or more of world wheat exports.
-However in in the last 10 years, the combined share of major exporters as begun to decline and numerous minor wheat-exporting countries have grown to account for an increasing share of global wheat exports (see “Rest of World” in the chart above).

-While a handful of nations dominate wheat exports, there are numerous wheat-importing countries.
+Although a handful of nations dominate wheat exports, there are numerous wheat-importing countries.
 Most wheat is imported by developing countries with limited production potential.
-Wheat is a staple food in many low- and middle-income countries and rising populations in various parts of the developing world have combined with strong economic growth to increase demand for both milling-quality and feed wheat.
-Most of these countries have limited ability to expand wheat production, which increases global demand for wheat imports.
-The largest growth markets for wheat imports include Africa, both North (Egypt, Algeria, and Morocco) and Sub-Saharan (Ethiopia, Kenya, Nigeria, South Africa, and Sudan), the Middle East (Iran, Jordan, Lebanon, Saudi Arabia, and Syria), and Southeast Asia (Indonesia, the Philippines, and Vietnam).
+Wheat is a staple food in many low- and middle-income countries.
+Rising populations in various parts of the world combined with strong economic growth increase the demand for both milling-quality and feed wheat.
+Most of these countries have limited abilities to expand wheat production, which increases global demand for wheat imports.
+The largest growth markets for wheat imports include Africa—both North (Egypt, Algeria, and Morocco) and sub-Saharan (Ethiopia, Kenya, Nigeria, South Africa, and Sudan)—the Middle East (Iran, Jordan, Lebanon, Saudi Arabia, and Syria), and Southeast Asia (Indonesia, the Philippines, and Vietnam).